Triton171/dsa-cli/Readme.md

 Once your bot is running, you can invite it to your server or message it directly.
 It will try to interpret any message starting with "!" as a command.
 Write "!help" for a list of commands.

 ## Configuration
-When first run, a config folder and a default config file ("config.json") will be created.
+When first run, a config folder and default config files (`config.json`, `dsa_data.json`) will be created.
 The location depends on your operating system:

 * Linux: `$HOME/.config/dsa-cli/`
 * Windows: `%appdata%/dsa-cli/`